jakbin/py-localtunnel/README.md

 ## Contributing

-Whether reporting bugs, discussing improvements and new ideas or writing extensions: Contributions to pysonDB are welcome!
+Whether reporting bugs, discussing improvements and new ideas : Contributions to py-localtunnel are welcome!

 Special thanks to chatgpt.